omarfsosa/omarfsosa.github.io/_posts/2020-05-18-poisson_regression_in_python.md

 ### Ethnicity and precinct as predictors

 We built on top of the previous model by first adding the ethnicity indicators.
-Note that we don't add the ethinicity indicator for black (1) because we use it as the baseline.
+Note that we don't add the ethnicity indicator for black (1) because we use it as the baseline.

 ```python
 model_with_ethnicity = sm.GLM(